 On this page you’ll find an overview of the beaches of south east Sardinia.

-Beaches of South East Sardinia - Costa Rei
+South East Sardinia - Costa Rei

 Costa Rei is located just 20 kilometers north-east of Villasimius, and about 70 kilometers from Cagliari.
 This popular beach resort area stretches for 9 kilometers between Capo Ferrato to the north, and Sant’elmo to the south.
 Costa Rei has long beaches with sand and water in colors that Sardinia is so famous for, with reefs, bays and small islands, where people come to snorkel, scuba dive, wind- and kitesurf.